Vinny Appice: Post-Dio

 Last in Line began recording tracks for a new album of original material in April 2014, followed by the release of a snippet of the new track "Devil in Me" in June.
 The album, Heavy Crown, produced by former Dio bassist Jeff Pilson, was released in early 2016.
 The band has since released further albums.

 In early 2014 Appice joined hard rock band Hollywood Monsters where he played on the album Big Trouble (on 8 tracks out of 11) which was released in 2014 on Mausoleum Records.
 The album features Steph Honde on vocals and guitars, Tim Bogert on bass, Don Airey on keyboards and Paul Di'Anno on lead vocals on the bonus track.
 The same year, Appice was a guest performer on Eli Cook's album, Primitive Son.

 In 2015, it was announced that Appice would appear on the EP "Mainly Songs About Robots" by Australian progressive rock band Toehider, to be released in September 2015.
 The same year, Appice was invited to play drums for a new project of Whitesnake and former Night Ranger guitarist Joel Hoekstra, called Joel Hoekstra's 13, with an album called Dying to Live, released on October 16.

 On September 30, the band Resurrection Kings was announced.
 The band is formed by Appice with former Dio guitarist Craig Goldy, Sean McNabb on bass and Chas West on vocals.

 On January 18, 2017, Appice was inducted into the Hall of Heavy Metal History for his contributions to Heavy Metal drumming.

 In 2023, Vinny put together a new touring band called Sabbath Knights, performing the music of Black Sabbath and Dio.

+In 2026, Appice played drums on Tone Raider's debut album The Illusion Machine.

+Vinny is a frequent counselor at Rock_'n_Roll_Fantasy_Camp.